eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 putlog <text>
 ^^^^^^^^^^^^^

-  Description: logs <text> to the logfile and partyline if the 'misc' flag (o) is active via the 'set console' config file setting and the '.console' partyline setting, respectively.
+  Description: logs <text> to the logfile and partyline if the 'misc' flag (o) is active via the 'logfile' config file setting and the '.console' partyline setting, respectively.

   Returns: nothing